Top 8 Reasons Why You’re Broke

 2. Not Saving Enough

-Not saving enough money, this is why you’re broke.
-Actually, everyone, including people with smaller incomes can save some money and invest it to make it grow.
+Not saving enough money is why you’re broke.
+Actually, everyone, including people with smaller incomes, can save some money and invest it to make it grow.
 But you might falsely believe that you can’t save because your income is small.

-There’s one magic formula for savings, which would definitely work for you.
+There’s one magic formula for savings that would definitely work for you.
 And that is: Income minus savings equals expenses.
 (Income-Savings=Expenses).

 In simpler terms, it means deducting your savings first from your income.
-And whatever remains of your income after such a deduction, should be used for expenses.
-This formula is known to work wonders because it helps you to stay within a fixed budget and wipes out unnecessary expenses.
+And whatever remains of your income after such a deduction should be used for expenses.
+This formula is known to work wonders because it helps you stay within a fixed budget and wipes out unnecessary expenses.

-You’ve also to consider something that’s know as Time Value of Money or TVM.
+You also have to consider something that’s known as the time value of money or TVM.
 To explain it better, the money you have in your hand today loses its value after one year.
-For example, if you take two $100 notes and keep one of them at your bank and other at home.
-The $100 which you saved at a bank will gather interest at let’s say 4.5 percent per annum.
-That means, after a year, the bank will pay you $104.50.
+For example, if you take two $100 notes and keep one of them at your bank and the other at home.
+The $100 that you saved at a bank will gather interest at, let’s say, 4.5 per cent per annum.
+That means that after a year, the bank will pay you $104.50.
 In stark contrast, the money you kept at home hasn’t grown and will be $100 only.

 3. Unpaid Student Loan

-If you’ve unpaid student loan, you could be broke, unless you wipe it off completely.
-According to a report released by Lendingtree.com in June 2021, over 45 million Americans are stuck in student debt.
-They collectively owe a whopping $1.71 trillion to banks, credit unions and other lenders.
+If you’ve an unpaid student loan, you could be broke unless you wipe it off completely.
+According to a report released by Lendingtree.com in June 2023, over 43.4 million Americans are stuck in student debt.
+Collectively, they owe a whopping $1.71 trillion to banks, credit unions, and other lenders.

 A student loan can cause severe problems in your life.
 One of them is that you’ll be broke.
 Other major problems include delays in house ownership because your credit score will be poor when you have an unpaid student loan therefore, always take care of your credit score as a student.
 Secondly, you might find it difficult to marry and lead a family life when you’re paying a student loan even after graduating and starting to work.

 Furthermore, student loans delay savings for your retirement.
-And a student loan also makes it harder to buffer the negative impact on personal finances that come along with economic recession in America or the world.
+A student loan also makes it harder to buffer the negative impact on personal finances that come along with economic recession in America or the world.

 All said and done, an unpaid student loan is one of the greatest reasons why you could be broke today.
 As a matter of fact, a student loan sets back the life of a person by as many as seven years.
 And that’s a considerable period of time in anyone’s lifespan.